lueck/scannedb-ok/README.md

 ## Usage

-`googleb-ok` is a command line program.
+`scannedb-ok` is a command line program.
 You definitively have to run

-	googleb-ok --help
+	scannedb-ok --help

 and read about the command line options.
 [Here](docs/usage) is the output of the help command.